 About Me

 G’day.
-My name is Ben Dowling, and I’m a Lecturer in Cybersecurity in the Security of Advanced Systems group at The University of Sheffield.
-I was previously a postdoc researcher in the Applied Cryptography Group at ETH Zurich, and a postdoctoral researcher and a research fellow at the Information Security Group at Royal Holloway, University of London.
+My name is Ben Dowling, and I’m a Senior Lecturer in Cryptography in the Cybersecurity group at King’s College London.
+I was previously a lecturer at The University of Sheffield, a postdoc researcher in the Applied Cryptography Group at ETH Zurich, and a postdoctoral researcher and a research fellow at the Information Security Group at Royal Holloway, University of London.
 I finished my PhD at the Queensland University of Technology back in 2017 (Provable Security of Internet Protocols)!

 If you’re interested in real-world cryptographic protocols and their security, we should chat!